-Two things are going on at Wal-Mart Stores Inc. (NYSE:WMTD) at the same time – both designed to increase profits.
+Two things are going on at Wal-Mart Stores Inc. (NYSE:WMTB) at the same time – both designed to increase profits.
 On the one hand the company is cutting costs by eliminating hundreds of corporate jobs including at its warehouse store Sam’s Club operations.

 In addition, the Bentonville, Arkansas, chain will introduce discounts to customers who opt to place orders online and pick them up in a Wal-Mart store instead of having them delivered to the customer’s home.
 Wal-Mart says the shipping cost savings will be passed on to the customer.